Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/theory/numerics.md

         \mathcal{A}^{\widehat{w}, m, n} & = G^{13} \mathcal{A}^{u, m, n} + G^{23} \mathcal{A}^{v, m, n} + \frac{1}{J^2} \left[\frac{\partial J \left(\rho w\right)^m u^n}{\partial \widehat{x}} + \frac{\partial J \left(\rho w\right)^m v^n}{\partial \widehat{y}} + \frac{\partial J \left(\rho w\right)^m \widehat{w}^n}{\partial \widehat{z}}\right].
     \end{align*}$$

  1. The right-hand sides are integrated over $\Delta t / 2$ with an implicit Euler step.
-The divergence constraint is then enforced by solving a Poisson equation for Exner-pressure differences $\Delta \pi'$, which are used to correct the wind, the the density fluctuations and the Exner-pressure itself.
+The divergence constraint is then enforced by solving a Poisson equation for Exner-pressure differences $\Delta \pi'$, which are used to correct the wind, the density fluctuations and the Exner-pressure itself.
 The details of these substeps are as follows.

      1. Predictor step: